 ➤ Security: Security is (understandably) tight at the 9/11 Museum.
 Expect airport-like security checks at the entrance, which might mean longer queues during high season.
 Allow some extra time to go through security.

-➤ Skip the Lines If you don’t buy an online ticket prior to your visit, you’ll have to queue to buy the ticket, queue to enter the museum, and queue for security.
+➤ Skip the Lines If you don’t buy an online ticket before your visit, you’ll have to queue to buy the ticket, then to enter the museum, and again for security.
 Depending on when you visit, queues can get very long (30 minutes to over 2 hours – no kidding).

 I strongly suggest buying your tickets online to avoid wasting time – when I did, I saved at least 20 minutes by avoiding the queue at the ticket counter.
 You can buy your skip the line tickets here.